dasarpai/old.dasarpai.github.io/_wiapost/2025-03-18-The-Meaning-of-Ahamkar-in-Bhagwat-Gita.md

 categories: [wiaposts, hinduism, bhagavad-gita]
 tags:  [Ahamkar in Bhagavad Gita, Meaning of Ahamkar, Bhagavad Gita teachings, Hinduism, Spirituality, Self-Inquiry, Spiritual Growth, Self-Discovery, Inner Peace]
 keywords: [Meaning of Ahamkar in Bhagavad Gita, Bhagavad Gita teachings on Ego, Yoga in Hinduism, Spiritual Inquiry, Self-Discovery, Inner Peace, Spiritual Growth, Self-Improvement]
 excerpt: "In my view, the distinction between **Ahamkaara** and **Ego** is subtle yet profound, especially when viewed from a philosophical and spiritual lens.
-Ahamkara is **a tool that can be refined**, whereas ego is"
+Ahamkara is **a tool that can be refined**, whereas ego is...."
 toc_sticky: true
 toc_levels: 2
 ---